AlainMoretti/cli-wrapper/README.md

 csr1000v-1#!
 csr1000v-1#
 ```
-###Use a sub procedure to perform custom actions before the establishment of a connection (look at "second_proxy.py" in subs directory)
+###Use a sub procedure to perform custom actions before the establishment of a connection (look at "second_proxy.py" example in subs directory)
+note : if we don't have a 'jumphost' parameter set, the connection does not exist when this procedure is executed.
 ```
 user@m32e:~/cli-wrapper$ ./cli.py -r host -ss subs.second_proxy transparent_connection_to_2nd_proxy
 ```